nicolasochem/tzip/proposals/tzip-12/tzip-12.md

   | Is_operator of is_operator_param
 ```

-## Implementing FA2 token contract
+## Implementing FA2

 ### Transfer Hook

-Transfer hook is a recommended design pattern to implement FA2, enabling separation
+Transfer hook is one recommended design pattern to implement FA2, enabling separation
 of the core token transfer logic and a permission policy.
 Instead of implementing
 FA2 as a monolithic contract, a [permission policy](#FA2 Permission Policies and Configuration)
-is implemented as a separate contract.
+can be implemented as a separate contract.
 Permission policy contract provides an
 entry point invoked by the core FA2 contract to accept or reject a particular
 transfer operation (such entry point is called **transfer hook**).